DerekCorniello/DerekCorniello/README.md

 </h1>

 ## 👋 Hello, I'm Derek Corniello!
 I'm a CS/SWE student at the University of Cincinnati.
-I’m passionate about diving into software product design, project management, back-end development, and DevOps.
+I’m passionate about diving into software product design, backend development, API development, Dev Tools, and Embedded Systems.
 My curiosity and eagerness to learn drives me to keep learning and exploring, one project at a time!
+I'm looking forward to contributing to companies where technological innovation meets impact.

 ## 🥇 My Language and Technology Skillset
 |**Type**|**Languages / Skills**|